 The PRECEDE Consortium, through its unique new model of cooperation from leading pancreatic centers around the world, is designed to transform our ability to detect pancreatic cancer early and markedly change survival for this deadly disease.

--Dr. Diane Simeone, NYU
+-Dr. Diane Simeone, UCSD

 By joining patients from across the globe, you can help forever change the course of pancreatic cancer.